SNN0/Multi-Omics-Based-Survival-Modeling/README.md

 * `graph_Results.R`

 These scripts contain various helper functions used specifically for generating more advanced and customized visualizations of the final model results (e.g., C-Index and Hazard Ratio bar plots).

-If you are interested in the specific plotting functions used to create the figures in the notebooks, feel free to explore these files.